Grassroots Groundwater Quality Trend Data Program

 Well Selection and Recruitment

-A total of 778 wells were selected as part of the initial recruitment (Figure 1 below).
+A total of 778 wells were selected as part of the initial recruitment (Figure 1, right).
 This assumed a response rate of approximately 35%.
 Wells were selected using a variety of datasets that included the Wisconsin Parcel Data Layer, Well Construction Records, Center for Watershed Science and Education Well Water Data, and others.

 Figure 1.